 Our suppliers are major search engines, other internet gateways and regional television stations.
-Among these suppliers, for the year ended December 31, 2012, Baidu counted for approximately 52% of our internet resource cost.
-For television, we have three regional television stations which supply us with television airtime.
+Among these suppliers, for the year ended December 31, 2013, Baidu counted for approximately 68% of our internet resource cost.
+For television, we have two regional television stations which supply us with television airtime in 2013.